Germinating the seeds

 Use any small containers or cups that have drainage holes.
-Use a well draining soil mix, such as 2 parts potting soil and 1 part perlite.
-Any alternate mix is equal parts of coir fiber and perlite, with some slow-release fertilizer mixed in.
-Don't add lime to the mix, since the plant likes slightly-acid soil.
+Use a well draining soil mix, such as 2 parts potting soil and 1 part perlite (use small- or medium-sized perlite, not large chunks).
+Any alternate mix is equal parts of coir fiber and perlite, with some granular fertilizer mixed in.
+Don't add lime to the mix, since Fuchsias like slightly-acid soil.

 Until the seeds sprout, ensure that the soil surface always stays moist.
 An easy way maintain moisture is to enclose the pots in a plastic dome or bag.
 Leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water on the seeds every day keep them moist.

 Keep the pots at about 65-77 degrees F (18-25°C).
 A little cooler at night is ok, but avoid letting them get above 80°F (27°C).
 I recommend keeping a minimum/maximum thermometer near the pots.